What Is the Ketogenic Diet?

 The Bottom Line

-The ketogenic diet, while promising many wonderful and quick results, is not a diet that can sustain the body and keep it healthy long term.
-Many people who try keto for the long term end up suffering from many side effects and eventually learn that their quick weight loss is not long lasting.
+While promising many excellent and quick results, the ketogenic diet is not a diet that can sustain the body and keep it healthy long term.
+Many people who try keto for the long term end up suffering from many side effects and eventually learn that their quick weight loss is not long-lasting.
 Many keto success stories end up regaining the weight within a year.
-The bottom line is that the keto diet can be dangerous long term and should not be attempted without professional supervision.
-Instead of trying a quick-fix in your weight loss journey, take the time to treat your body well and fuel it with a variety of healthy foods, lots of water, and exercise.
-This method will help you see the best and long lasting results.
+The bottom line is that the keto diet can be dangerous long-term and should not be attempted without professional supervision.
+Instead of trying a quick fix in your weight loss journey, take the time to treat your body well and fuel it with various healthy foods, lots of water, and exercise.
+This method will help you see the best and long-lasting results.